BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/06_resource_management.md

 - Monitor the startup events of your pod and measure the time it takes to start

-- Remove the limits previously imposed, and set your pod to 4 cores for the request and limit
+- Remove the limits previously imposed, and set your pod to `1 core` (or `1000 millicores`) for the request and limit

 ![](../assets/11_resources_04.png)